-How to Get Into Purdue University: Admissions Data and Strategies
+How to Get Into Purdue: Acceptance Rate and Strategies

-More than 10,100 freshman students entered Purdue University’s West Lafayette campus in the fall of 2021, the largest first-year class in school history by nearly 1,200 students.
-This followed an admissions cycle where Purdue received 59,000+ applications, also a school record.
-While the overall acceptance rate hovering above 60% in recent years it’s quite easy to underestimate just how selective a school Purdue University truly is.
+More than 9,300 freshman students entered Purdue University’s West Lafayette campus in the fall of 2022.
+This followed an admissions cycle where Purdue received 68,309 applications, a school record.
+While the overall acceptance rate hovering above 50% in recent years it’s quite easy to underestimate just how selective a school Purdue University truly is.
 In reality, getting into the university’s top-ranked engineering and computer science programs is a far more challenging endeavor, and Indiana residents tend to fare better than out-of-staters or international students.

 - SAT, ACT, class rank, and GPAs of Purdue applicants